Getting Through Grad School on Credit Cards

 The biggest contributor to one’s credit score is on time and consistent payments.
 Because clients on the debt management program make monthly payments towards their debt, it is easy to see why her score got a boost.

-Credit cards can be both curse and blessing as Paola can attest.
+Credit cards can be both curse and a blessing as Paola can attest.
 Although she may not swear off credit cards for good, she plans on handling them with caution.

 “I may have just one or two to continue to build my credit and for emergencies to have some kind of rotating/revolving credit line.”